ONLYOFFICE/docspace-api-sdk-javascript/docs/FilesFilesApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new DocspaceApiJavascript.FilesFilesApi();
+let apiInstance = new Api.FilesFilesApi();
 let fileId = 9846; // Number | The file ID of the history request. let opts = {
-  'fromDate': new DocspaceApiJavascript.ApiDateTime(), // ApiDateTime | The start date of the history.
+  'fromDate': new Api.ApiDateTime(), // ApiDateTime | The start date of the history.
-  'toDate': new DocspaceApiJavascript.ApiDateTime(), // ApiDateTime | The end date of the history.
+  'toDate': new Api.ApiDateTime(), // ApiDateTime | The end date of the history.
   'count': 1234, // Number | The number of history entries to retrieve for the file log.
   'startIndex': 1234 // Number | The starting index for retrieving a subset of file history entries.
 };